Apostolic Signatura

-The Supreme Tribunal of the Apostolic Signatura (Supremum Tribunal Signaturae Apostolicae) is the highest judicial authority in the Catholic Church (apart from the pope himself, who as supreme ecclesiastical judge is the final point of appeal on any ecclesiastical matter).
+The Supreme Tribunal of the Apostolic Signatura (Supremum Tribunal Signaturae Apostolicae) is the highest judicial authority in the Catholic Church (apart from the Pope himself, who as supreme ecclesiastical judge is the final point of appeal on any ecclesiastical matter).
 In addition, it oversees the administration of justice in the church and certain of its members have judicial functions in regard to the Vatican City State.

-Since 8 November 2014, the Prefect of the Supreme Tribunal of the Apostolic Signatura has been Cardinal Dominique Mamberti.
-Its Secretary since 26 January 2022 has been Bishop-elect Andrea Ripa.
+Since 8 November 2014, the prefect of the tribunal has been Cardinal Dominique Mamberti.
+Its secretary since 26 January 2022 has been Andrea Ripa.

-The Supreme Tribunal of the Apostolic Signatura is housed in the Italian Renaissance-era Palazzo della Cancelleria in Rome, Italy, which also is the headquarters and meeting place of the Catholic Church's two other major tribunals: the Sacred Roman Rota (which is normally the final appellate tribunal of the church in most cases, especially those regarding marriage nullification and clerical trials and disciplinary procedures), and the Apostolic Penitentiary (which is a tribunal of mercy concerning the forgiveness of sins reserved to the Holy See).
+The tribunal is housed in the Italian Renaissance-era Palazzo della Cancelleria in Rome, Italy, which is also the headquarters and meeting place of the Catholic Church's two other major tribunals: the Sacred Roman Rota (which is normally the final appellate tribunal of the church in most cases, especially those regarding marriage nullification and clerical trials and disciplinary procedures), and the Apostolic Penitentiary (which is a tribunal of mercy concerning the forgiveness of sins reserved to the Holy See).